 Transparency: Demonstrates a commitment to transparency and public disclosure

-Also, the BRSLs on WFM’s website are not the full lists of prohibited ingredients, according to WFM’s statement on the “Information for Potential Suppliers” webpage: “… the ingredient list on our public website is only a partial list intended for screening products…” Additionally, WFM only lists out 89 of their 100+ banned body care ingredients on this webpage: https://www.wholefoodsmarket.com/about-our-products/body-care-quality-standards.
-WFM has publicly disclosed 454 of the 471 ingredients prohibited in Premium Body Care products.
+Also, the BRSLs on Whole Foods Market’s website are not the full lists of prohibited ingredients, according to Whole Foods Market’s statement on the “Information for Potential Suppliers” webpage, which says: “… the ingredient list on our public website is only a partial list intended for screening products.”
+Additionally, Whole Foods Market only lists 89 of its 100+ banned body care ingredients on this webpage: https://www.wholefoodsmarket.com/about-our-products/body-care-quality-standards.
+On a page dated July 2018, Whole Foods Market publicly discloses only 451 of the 471 ingredients that it said were prohibited last year in Premium Body Care products.

-The company has required this disclosure since April 2012, although in April 2013 they stated: “the majority of our products should contain full disclosure ingredient listings on the package.
+The company has required its household cleaning products disclosure since April 2012, although in April 2013 the company stated: “the majority of our products should contain full disclosure ingredient listings on the package.
 However, there might be smaller, regional brands that are still undergoing the audit process.”

 0 out of 7.5 points